Loop Grassmannians of quivers and affine quantum groups

-\lab{Comparison with the Thom line bundles in cite{YZell}} In \cite{YZell}, one uses a different convolution diagram.
+\se{ Calculation of Thom line bundles from \cite{YZell} }\lab{Comparison with the Thom line bundles in cite{YZell}} In \cite{YZell}, one uses a different convolution diagram.
 The only essential difference is the map $\iota$ described below.
 We check that it gives the same Thom line bundle as the calculation in \S\ref{The multiplication induced by the cotangent version of the correspondence} which used the dg cotangent correspondence.
 We will recall without character formulas how computations of Thom line bundles were made in \cite{YZell}.
 For calculational reasons one uses an extra variety $X=G\tim_PY $ for $Y=\Rep_Q(\Gr_F(V))$ and then a nonlinear map $\io$ accounts for the difference between ambiental embeddings $T^*_GX\sub T^*X$ and $T^*_LY\sub T^*Y$.

 The notations are as in \S\ref{The multiplication induced by the cotangent version of the correspondence}.
 Denote the elements of $Y=\Rep(V_\bu)=\pl_{k=1}^m \Rep_Q V_k$ and $Y^*= \Rep_{Q^*} (V_\bu)$ by $y$ and $y^*$.
 The moment map $\mu:T^*Y\to\bl^*\cong\fl$ is given by the projection of the commutator to $\fl$